PinoSurace/Compiler/04_semantics_and_running/semandoc.md

 ## The test file can be found at the following path: /04_test/levels_of_implementation.popl

 * This assignment has been very interesting and useful to understand how compilers work and all the phases of compilation.
-I found this really helpful to really understand the theory and it makes the topic more interesting.
+I found this really helpful to understand the theory and it makes the topic more interesting.